Robert Vesco: Nixon scandal

 Among the charges that emerged during the 1970s, the SEC accused Vesco of embezzling $220 million from four different IOS funds.
 During 1973, Vesco fled to Costa Rica.
 Shortly before his departure, hoping to end the SEC investigation into his activities, Vesco routed substantial contributions to Richard Nixon through Nixon's nephew Donald A. Nixon.

 Vesco was also investigated for a secret $200,000 contribution made to the 1972 campaign to re-elect Nixon.
 As counsel to International Controls Corporation, New Jersey lawyer Harry L. Sears delivered the contribution to Maurice Stans, finance chairman for the Committee to Re-elect the President.
 Vesco had wanted Attorney General John N. Mitchell to intercede on his behalf with SEC chairman William J. Casey.
 While Vesco fled the country, Stans, Mitchell, and Sears were indicted for obstruction of justice, though charges against all three were dismissed.

 "Vesco law"

 In Costa Rica, Vesco donated $2.1 million to Sociedad Agricola Industrial San Cristobal, S.A., a company initiated by President José Figueres.
 Figueres passed a law to guarantee that Vesco would not be extradited.
 Figueres' constitutional term ended during 1974.
 Vesco remained in Costa Rica until 1978, when President Rodrigo Carazo (1978–1982) repealed what was popularly referred to as the "Vesco Law."

-During 1978 Vesco relocated first to Nassau and then to Antigua.